-Microsoft Azure partners are getting a new management tool and a migration program as part of channel investments Microsoft revealed in the run-up to the company's annual partner conference.
+Microsoft Azure partners are getting a management tool and a migration program as part of channel investments Microsoft revealed in the run-up to the company's annual partner conference.

-Microsoft introduced Azure Lighthouse, which the company said gives partners "a single control plane" for viewing and managing Azure across customers.
-The new Azure Migration Program, or AMP, aims to help customers accelerate their cloud adoption.
+Microsoft Azure Lighthouse, which the company said gives partners "a single control plane" for viewing and managing Azure across customers.
+The Azure Migration Program, or AMP, aims to help customers accelerate their cloud adoption.

 The moves are part of a broader barrage of announcements ahead of Microsoft Inspire, which will run from July 14 to 18 in Las Vegas.
 In addition to the Azure initiatives, Microsoft expanded its Teams collaboration software, launched vertical market integrations for Dynamics 365 and took the wraps off a new Microsoft competency and several specializations.

 Partners, meanwhile, saw potential in both Azure developments.